There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 If you entered into parenthood blithely thinking that newborn skin was going to be all chubby wrists and velvety little cheeks, well—think again.
 (You will get to that, though.
 Never fear.)
-Those early days, weeks, and months can seem like an ever-more-confounding series of newborn skin issues: first there are the stork bites, then the peeling, then the acne, then the rashes…the list is endless.
-To clear everything up, we asked Mona A. Gohara, MD, dermatologist and Associate Clinical Professor at Yale School of Medicine’s Department of Dermatology, to walk us through the most common newborn skin conditions—and what parents can do about them.
+Those early days, weeks, and months can seem like an ever more confounding series of newborn skin issues: First there are the stork bites, then the newborn skin peeling, then the acne, then the rashes…the list goes on.
+To clear everything up, we asked Mona A. Gohara, MD, dermatologist and Associate Clinical Professor at Yale School of Medicine’s Department of Dermatology, to walk us through the most common newborn skin conditions—and what parents can do about them, including which newborn skincare products to use.

 The look:

-“As the name of the condition suggests, the skin looks flaky, dry, and can peel off with just the slightest touch.
+“As the name of the condition suggests, your baby’s skin looks flaky, dry, and can peel off with just the slightest touch.
 The hands and feet are usually the most involved, but any part of the body can be affected.”

 “This can begin any time within the first week of life.”